This content has been automatically translated from Ukrainian.

 How does it work?

 In Ruby, each object has its own set of instance variables.
-That is, @user in controllers and @user in views - it's the same variable within one request, but she belongs to a specific instance of the controller.
+That is, @user in the controller and @user in the view are the same variable within a single request, but it belongs to a specific instance of the controller.

-Rails automatically makes all @-variables from the controller available in the appropriate template.controller:
+Rails automatically makes all @-variables from the controller available in the corresponding template.controller:

 # app/controllers/users_controller.rb def show @user = User.find(params[:id]) end